vsrinivas/fuchsia/docs/syscalls/object_get_property.md

 have the prefix **ZX_PROP_**, and are described below.

-The *value* parameter holds the property value, and must be a pointer to a buffer of *size* bytes.
+The *value* parameter holds the property value, and must be a pointer to a buffer of *value_size* bytes.
 Different properties expect different value types/sizes as described below.

 ## PROPERTIES